ScriptRaccoon/portfolio-website/src/data/posts/create-css-maze.md

 I have also created a few CSS games before, a [pure CSS Rock, Paper, Scissors game](/projects/rock-paper-scissors) as well as a [pure CSS Lights Out Game](https://github.com/ScriptRaccoon/lights-out-css).

-In this blog post, we will create a maze with pure CSS, step by step.
+In this blog post, we will learn how to create a maze game with pure CSS, step by step.
+The player can be controlled with the arrow "buttons", and a win modal is shown when the player reaches the goal.

 ![Demo of Maze](/media/maze-demo-final.gif)

 The final code can be found in the Codepen [Pure CSS Maze](https://codepen.io/scriptraccoon/pen/poqvRrM).
 It is not as complex as Ben Evans' [Pure CSS 3D Maze](https://codepen.io/ivorjetski/pen/poQpveN), but this post will explain the method underlying many CSS games.

-The main idea is:
+The main ideas are:

 1. Each possible game state is a radio button.
 2. All radio buttons are hidden, but their labels are not.
-3. To react upon a state change, use the `:checked` pseudo-class and general sibling selectors.
+3. To react upon a state change, use the `:checked` pseudo-class and the general sibling selector `~`.

 We will make of use the CSS preprocessor [Sass](https://sass-lang.com), so strictly speaking we do not write CSS.
 But Sass and its variant SCSS compile down to CSS, so in the end it _is_ just CSS, but written a bit more conveniently.
 In particular, we will use loops and mixins to structure our code better.

 The same goes for the HTML, which is a bit cumbersome to write manually.
 We will use the preprocessor [Pug](https://pugjs.org) to simplify this.

-Using Sass and Pug is very simple on [Codepen](https://codepen.io), just select these as preprocessors in the settings of the CSS resp.
+Using SCSS and Pug is very simple on [Codepen](https://codepen.io), just select these as preprocessors in the settings of the CSS resp.
 HTML window.
 There you can also choose to see the compiled code, which is useful for debugging purposes.

 ## HTML